tendermint/tendermint/docs/running-in-production.rst

 - 25GB of disk space
 - 1.4 GHz CPU

-SSD disks are preffereble for applications with high transaction throughput.
+SSD disks are preferable for applications with high transaction throughput.

 Recommended: